grefl/learn/notes/hashing/hashing_introduction_some_notes_for_ya.md

 Now if our hash function is good we will evenly distribute each key across the array.
 And if there is a collision we shall just loop until we find a free spot, then we assign the (key, value) into the array.
 Now, when we look up the key we can double check that the keys match before returning the value.

+## Collisions - the bane of hash tables

+In a perfect world a hashtable would receive a well distributed input of keys (perhaps random numbers) but real life is on hard mode so no dice.
+Instead, the input of of keys is usually clustered and means that our poor hash function will have a hard time allocating similar keys to different parts of the array.
+So we're going to end up with collisions whether we like it or not.

+To illustrate this, consider that most data is structure in some way or other, otherwise it's just random noise.
+So when receiving keys and hashing them, we're going to have to deal with the patterns that end up skewing the distribution of our hashed_indexes.

+### Interesting points

+- If domain is unknown, then try to make a function that isn't sensitive to the lower or higher bits of the incoming keys.
+- If the domain is known, then try to avoid using the known skewed input.
+Example, don't use the first letter of english words since it is unevenly distributed.